lateinit-apps/guitar-app/docs/trello-workflow.md

 ### Propositions

 Here goes all new upcoming tasks, any ideas, suggestions, new information, generally speaking - almost everything except issues.
-On meetup sessions new cards should be processed further.
-They could be converted into tasks, saved in .md on github (if information has some possible value, but we're unsure if we will definitely do something with it) or archived if they were declined or don't require any actions.
+New cards should be processed further on meetup sessions.
+They could be converted into tasks, saved in `.md` on Github (if information has some possible value, but we're unsure if we will definitely do something with it) or archived (if they were declined or don't require any actions).

 ### Backlog

-This and all following lists can have only tasks in them, also, should follow next conventions - task header should start with a verb and the card should have all proper labels in it.
+This and all the following lists can have only tasks in them, also, must follow two conventions - task header should start with a verb and the card should have all proper labels in it.

 Backlog is a *definitely do* list, so here goes only that tasks that we are mandatory to do at some moment.
-Why we don't keep tasks that we're doubtful on or ideas here?
+Why don't we keep tasks that we're doubtful on or ideas here?
 Mostly to keep it short and simple and don't pollute it with a lot of cards that will require some re-reading and will distract attention.

 ### Priority Queue

-Almost the same as the backlog, but here tasks are prioritized in order.
+Almost the same as the backlog, but tasks here are prioritized in order.
 Tasks should be done one by one descending from the top grouped by assignees.

 ### Current

 Here are tasks that are in progress (not usually means that they're being done right now, more likely it's the first next task to do).
-Normally only one task per assignee should goes here, but if by one task multiple things can be closed there can be more than one task.
-When a task is done, any comments on execution should be left if there are some and then the card should be simply archived, while everyone on the board should be subscribed on this list they will be notified when it's finished and in ideal world nothing will be missed.
+Normally only one task per assignee should go here, a parallel work on multiple is allowed though.
+When a task is done, comments (if any) on the execution should be left, and the card should be merely archived.
+It is recommended to have a subscription to this list so notification will be sent for a card on its completion, and in ideal world nothing will be missed.

 ## Tracking of issues

-We don't store issues (more in a meaning of bugs/wrong behavior) on Trello because it's more useful to have historical tracking of them where Trello's archive is a terrible thing to search.
-So for storing issues we use github issues, all issue descriptions should be written there, this way they will be kept in the repository history and will be easy to access later.
+It's useful to have historical tracking of issues (more in a meaning of bugs/wrong behavior), but we don't store them on Trello as its archive is a terrible thing to search.
+So we use Github issues for
+storing: all issue descriptions should be written there - this way they will be kept in the repository history and will be easy to access later.
 For tracking of doing particular issues we need to duplicate them with cards in Trello.
-Just keep it simple, no links are needed, nor any description, just label it with `issue` and put header like `!88`, where 88 - is a number of issue on github.
+Just keep it simple, no links are needed, nor any description - just label it with `issue` and put header like `!88`, where 88 - is a number of issue on Github.